DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 ---

-I wanted learn how to program an STM8 on a Windows machine, however the majority of the tutorials I have found were for the UNIX world, so I decided to write some articles explaining how to setup your Windows PC to be able to program SMT8 and other microcontrollers painlessly.
+I wanted learn how to program an STM8 on a Windows machine, however the majority of the tutorials I have found were for the Unix world, so I decided to write some articles explaining how to setup your Windows PC to be able to program SMT8 and other microcontrollers painlessly.

 Before you tell me to go and buy a Mac or a Think Pad with Linux, I want to say that at the moment of writing this article I only had my trusty Toshiba laptop running on Windows and did't want to spend money on a new computer or deal with dual booting.
-Even if the Internet is pushing you to use UNIX for this kind of applications, I think is fine to get the most of the tools you have in order to learn, letting performance and other criteria aside.
+Even if the Internet is pushing you to use Unix for this kind of applications, I think is fine to get the most of the tools you have in order to learn, letting performance and other criteria aside.

-Finally, even if you do have a machine with UNIX OS, you can still follow the articles if you want to learn how to program an STM8, I will link tutorials for UNIX OS when needed.
+Finally, even if you do have a machine with Unix OS, you can still follow the articles if you want to learn how to program an STM8, I will link tutorials for Unix OS when needed.

 ## Background